Upon arrival in the field

 In case of illness or accident

-If you fall sick, you must inform the person responsible for staff health.
+If you fall sick, you must inform the Staff Health focal point in your project.

 Depending on the situation and available medical resources, you will either be treated at field level or referred to the capital for better care, or another location, eventually a third country depending on the problem.